-Elaine Miller Bond began her career as senior science writer for the University of California Natural Reserve System and went on to write and photograph independently.
+Elaine Miller Bond got her start as senior science writer for the University of California Natural Reserve System and went on to write and photograph independently.

 Her photos have appeared on Discovery Channel Canada, and her publishing credits include Science, NPR, BBC Earth News, The American Naturalist, The Washington Post, Journal of Mammalogy, Berkeleyside, and other scientific and popular outlets.